Buck Converter Design and Calculation

 Often it is sufficient to select the rated current based on the average inductor current (output current at the buck converter) with some margin.
 In fact, the RMS value of the inductor current (average inductor current + AC ripple current) is responsible for the heat generated at the DC resistor (see RMS chapter in Selection of Storage Inductors for DC/DC Converters).

-A choke with more than 1.24 A rated current (according to data sheet) should be selected.
+A choke with more than 1 A rated current (according to datasheet) should be selected.

 Saturation Current Isat:

 Half the AC ripple current must be added to the average inductor current to determine the maximum peak current.
-The average inductor current of the boost converter corresponds to the input current.
+The average inductor current of the buck converter corresponds to the output current.

-You can now select a suitable storage choke based on these results.
-Some safety margin should also be included, as component tolerance, the actual efficiency and ambient temperature have been not considered here.
-For this example, an experienced designer selects an inductor with at least 15 µH according to the datasheet, as well as 1.5 A rated current and 1.8 A saturation current.
+Now a suitable storage choke based on these results can be selected.
+Some safety margin should also be included, as component tolerance and ambient temperature have been neglected here.
+For this example, an experienced designer selects an inductor with at least 15 µH according to the datasheet, as well as 1.1 A rated current and 1.5 A saturation current.

 The fastest and easiest way to get there is to use the REDEXPERT inductor simulation tool.